Trendon Watford: Portland Trail Blazers (2021–2023)

-On July 17, 2022, Watford put up 19 points, seven rebounds, two assists, three steals, and one block, to lead the Blazers to an 85–77 win over the New York Knicks in the 2022 NBA Summer League championship match.
+On July 17, 2022, Watford put up 19 points, seven rebounds, two assists, three steals, and one block to lead the Blazers to an 85–77 win over the New York Knicks in the 2022 NBA Summer League championship match.
 He was later named the Summer League Championship Game MVP.
 Watford was also named to the All-NBA Summer League Second Team.

-On June 30, 2023, Watford was waived by the Trail Blazers.
+Heading into the 2022–23 season, Watford was named by The Ringer as a prospect who had "shown some flashes" but could play a bigger role in the future.
+Watford suffered a hip flexor strain in training camp in September and aggravated it during the preseason.
+He missed his first eight games with the injury before returning in a November 5 loss to the Phoenix Suns.
+He played inconsistently in January, participating in only eight games, but gained a bigger role from February onward, averaging 10.5 points, 4.5 rebounds, and 3.0 assists for the remainder of the season.
+The Oregonian praised his energy and competitiveness.